rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 Added Covertype in UnitOfWork and IUnitOfwork

 505am
-Added Coveertype to dayabase and here is the migration timestamp
+Added Coveertype to dayabase and here is the migration timestamp.
+"20221203100516_AddCoverTypeToDb"

+509am
+Created CoverType controller wit all required methods